 Kmart: Cheap and ‘chopful’ blenders

 Australians love a good trip to Kmart.
-When you’re not tempted by the cheap and cutesy homewares, chances are, you’re tempted into buying all of the cheap nifty appliances.
+When you’re not tempted by the cheap and cutesy homewares, chances are you’ll tempted into buying some of the cheap, nifty home appliances.
 Kmart definitely aren’t silly – the way they’ve transformed themselves in recent years has been impressive.
 They offer everyday low prices on everything in-store, and to great effect.
 Their blenders are not immune, with a range that is sizeable and reasonably priced.
 But how do they really stack up when the serious blending begins?
 Compare the range with Canstar Blue.

 What’s in the range of Kmart’s blenders?